Legal Information: Wisconsin

 Am I eligible to file for a domestic abuse injunction?

-If you are an adult, you may be able to file against any of the following people who have committed domestic abuse against you (the abuser must also be an adult):
+If you are an adult, you may be able to file against any of the following adults who have committed domestic abuse against you:

 • a current or former spouse;